 When you are in the initial stages of planning your non-profit fundraising event, be sure to establish goals and objectives for the event.
 You don’t want to leave this to chance.
 You should have your eye on the prize throughout the planning phase.

-The first thing you’ll want to do is to review the goals and objectives you established prior to hosting your event to see if you’ve accomplished what you’d hoped and determine how to do better next time.
+After the event, the first thing you’ll want to do is to review the goals and objectives you established prior to hosting your event.
+See if you’ve accomplished what you’d hoped and determine how to do better next time.
 If you did not outline metrics for success prior to your event, you can still use these guidelines to help you evaluate your event and plan to use these as parameters for establishing fundraising strategies and goals for future events.

 4 Metrics to Evaluate Your Event Success

 Did you raise the amount of funds you hoped for?
 To answer this question completely, you need a complete understanding of all proceeds and expenses as well as donations raised.
 Hopefully you started the event with a fundraising budget and have compiled all financial details here.
 How much did you raise through donations and pledges?
 How much money did you bring in from in-kind donations?
 How much did you make from ticket sales or food and beverage sales?
 Did you have a raffle fundraiser or silent auction?
 Were you able to secure large investments from local businesses in the form of sponsorships?

 Along with revenue, summarize event costs and compare these costs to your budget.
 What were the hard costs of your event including logistics (i.e. tent rentals, tables, permits, decorations, food, etc.), plus event entertainment, paid labor, promotion costs, and your staff’s time and effort planning the event.
 Did you stay within budget?
 Were you able to off-set costs through building partnerships and receiving in-kind donations?
 If not, consider this for next year.
 Understanding your event expenses is key to determining your return on investment (ROI).

 Event Attendance – Did You Near Event Capacity?